markrebec/rollables/README.md

 in your Gemfile.

-You might also want to create base classes that inherit the `Die` and `Dice` functionality outside the `Rollables` namespace.
+You might also want to create base classes that inherit the `Rollables::Die` and `Rollables::Dice` functionality outside the `Rollables` namespace.
 You can do that by creating a file with the following lines (for a rails app, `config/initializers/rollables.rb` is a good spot for this) and requiring it after `rollables` has been loaded:

     class Die < Rollables::Die; end
     class Dice < Rollables::Dice; end

+That way you can just call `Die.new` or `Dice.new` to create new dice.

 ## Usage